 Blockchain, fintech and cryptocurrencies

 The concept of blockchain dates back to the eighties, but until recently, no one has actually brought it into existence.
 We owe it to Satoshi Nakamoto, who made it the backbone of the bitcoin cryptocurrency, first released in 2009.
-Refined with the Proof-of-Work protocol, blockchain has enabled users to carry out transactions and earn on them without a central entity’s validation.
+Refined with the Proof-of-Work protocol, blockchain has enabled users to carry out financial transactions and earn on them without a central entity’s validation.

 You probably know the rest of the story – starting as a small cryptocurrency, Bitcoin grew to the most powerful coin on the market in just ten years.
 While in 2010, one BTC would be worth 0.30 euro at its peak, in November 2021, its worth was already over 53 000 euros.
 Fun fact: the first Bitcoin transaction ever was a pizza order.
 The pizza’s cost was… 10 000 BTC.
 Do the counts!